Cypriot candidates woo kingmaker for election run-off

-NICOSIA The Cypriot politician most in favour of an international bailout was in pole position to win next Sunday's run-off presidential vote as he and his communist-backed rival launched a week of bargaining to woo voters suspicious of a rescue package to stave off bankruptcy.
+NICOSIA Cypriot political leaders begin a week of bargaining on Monday after the first round of a presidential election failed to produce an outright winner to steer the island nation through its worst financial crisis in four decades.

-Conservative leader Nicos Anastasiades, who backs a swift deal with the European Union and International Monetary Fund on a bailout to fight the worst recession in four decades, faces off with Stavros Malas in a second-round vote on February 24 after neither won a clear victory in the first round last Sunday.
+Conservative leader Nicos Anastasiades, who backs a swift deal with EU and IMF lenders on a bailout to avert a Cypriot bankruptcy, won Sunday's vote but fell short of the absolute majority needed to avoid a run-off on Feb 24.
+He faces Communist-backed Stavros Malas in that round.

-Markets are looking at the Mediterranean island with growing concern, fearing that its possible bankruptcy could reignite the euro zone debt crisis just as confidence slowly returns.
+Any financial crash in Cyprus could reignite the euro zone debt crisis just as confidence slowly returns to the bloc.

-Most Cypriot newspapers speculated it was a foregone conclusion that Anastasiades, with a comfortable 18.5 percent margin over Malas, would win next Sunday's race.
-"The coronation was postponed," the Phileleftheros daily said in a headline.

 "Our country is at a crucial juncture," Lillikas told his supporters, refusing to disclose which candidate he will back.